Hat Works

 The Hat Works is a museum in Stockport, Greater Manchester, England, which opened in 2000.
-Before that, smaller displays of hatting equipment were exhibited in Stockport Museum and in the former Battersby hat factory.
+Before that, smaller displays of hatting equipment were exhibited in the Stockport Museum and in the former Battersby hat factory.

 The building, Wellington Mill, was built as an early fireproof cotton spinning mill in 1830–1831 before becoming a hat works in the 1890s.
 It is a Grade II listed building on the A6, Wellington Road South, between the town centre and Stockport railway station.

 Background

 Stockport played a pivotal role in the textile industry of the United Kingdom.
 Firstly it was silk throwing.
 In the early 18th century, England was not capable of producing silk of sufficient quality to be used as the warp in woven fabrics.
 Suitable thread had to be imported from Italy, where it was spun on water-powered machinery.
 In about 1717, John Lombe travelled to Italy and copied the design of the machinery.
 On his return he obtained a patent on the design, and went into production in Derby.
 When Lombe tried to renew his patent in 1732, silk spinners from towns including Manchester, Macclesfield, Leek, and Stockport successfully petitioned parliament to not renew the patent.
-Lombe was paid off, and in 1732 Stockport's first silk mill (indeed, the first water-powered textile mill in the north-west of England) was opened on a bend in the Mersey.
+Lombe was paid off, and in 1732 Stockport's first silk mill (indeed, the first water-powered textile mill in North West England) was opened on a bend in the River Mersey.
 Further mills were opened on local brooks.
 Silk weaving expanded until in 1769 two thousand people were employed in the industry.
 By 1772 the boom had turned to bust, possibly due to cheaper foreign imports; by the late 1770s trade had recovered.
 The cycle of boom and bust would continue throughout the textile era.